certtools/intelmq/docs/user/configuration-management.rst

 However, there are currently a few cavecats:

-* This is not possible for all bots, there are some exceptions (collectors and some outputs), see the [FAQ](FAQ.md#multithreading-is-not-available-for-this-bot) for some reasons.
+* This is not possible for all bots, there are some exceptions (collectors and some outputs), see the :doc:`FAQ` for some reasons.
 * Only use it with the AMQP pipeline, as with Redis, messages may get duplicated because there's only one internal queue
-* In the logs, you can see the main thread initializing first, then all of the threads which log with the name `[bot-id].[thread-id]`.
+* In the logs, you can see the main thread initializing first, then all of the threads which log with the name ``[bot-id].[thread-id]``.

 Harmonization Configuration
 ---------------------------